|This article is a proposal|

-Orkiestra Z was founded in 1970 by several students of the University of Warsina (Uniwersitać Warsiniany), taking inspiration from the growing zonee scene across Europe and North America.
-Early line-up fluctuated with several members coming and going before any recorded output was released.
+Orkiestra Z was founded in 1970 by several students at the University of Warsina (Uniwersitać Warsiniany), taking inspiration from the growing zonee scene across Europe and North America.
+The early line-up fluctuated with several members coming and going before any recorded output was released.

-By 1973 line-up was finaly stabilized (see below), having only Frączysek Jakówu and Wiktórz Nowicz since its beginnings.
-Following the success by Ił Wiekły Drakuń, Dzieszekie Wenedkie "Muza" record label (the largest in the RTC) supported other national zone rock bands.
-So, in 1974, first album by Orkiestra Z was released, called simply Przymy (First).
-Despite warm critical reviews sold badly.
-At that time the band’s style wasn’t yet truly established, taking several different foreign influences.
-Following the album sales flop Orkiestra Z disbanded during early 1975 while was rehearsing new themes for next album which was never recorded.
+By 1973, the line-up was finally stabilized (see below), having only Frączysek Jakówu and Wiktórz Nowicz since its beginnings.
+Following the success of Ił Wiekły Drakuń, Dzieszekie Wenedkie "Muza" record label (the largest in the RTC) supported other national zone rock bands.
+So, in 1974, the first album by Orkiestra Z was released, simply called Przymy (First).
+Despite warm critical reviews, it sold badly.
+At that time, the band’s style wasn’t truly established yet, taking several different foreign influences.
+Following the album sales flop, Orkiestra Z disbanded during early 1975 while it was rehearsing new themes for the next album, which was never recorded.

-Wiktórz Nowicz: keyboards (synthesizers, harmonium), backing (sometimes also lead) vocals.
+Wiktórz Nowicz: harmonium and backing (sometimes also lead) vocals.

 Feliks Broń: bass, backing vocals.